ajalt/clikt/docs/documenting.md

 # Documenting Scripts

 Clikt takes care of creating formatted help messages for commands.
 There are a number of ways to customize the default behavior.
-You can also implement your own [`HelpFormatter`](api/clikt/com.github.ajalt.clikt.output/-help-formatter/) and set it on the [command's context](commands.md#customizing-contexts).
+You can also implement your own [`HelpFormatter`][HelpFormatter] and set it on the [command's context][customizing-contexts].

 ## Help Texts

-[Commands](api/clikt/com.github.ajalt.clikt.core/-clikt-command/) and parameters accept a `help` argument.
-Commands also accept an
-`epilog` argument, which is printed after the parameters and commands on the help page.
+[Commands][Commands] and parameters accept a `help` argument.
+Commands also accept an `epilog` argument, which is printed after the parameters and commands on the help page.
 All text is automatically re-wrapped to the terminal width.

 ```kotlin tab="Example"
 class Hello : CliktCommand(help = """